AlcBa/AlcBa.github.io/README.md

 ## Updating Content

-The data for each page is stored within the `src/content` folder as JSON files.
-Other files such as images and PDF documents are stored within the `public` folder.
+The data and images for each page is stored within the `src/content` folder.
+Other files such PDF documents are stored within the `public` folder, so that they're publicly accessible.

+**Note**: Header images are stored in the `public` folder to prevent Astro from optimising these images!
+Astro's image optimisation conflicts with the transitions between the images.

 ### Home Page